 As for other types of covert communication, though I regret having to even mention this, since it does come up occasionally, I feel compelled to mention that there’s nothing all that covert about the classic radio “surveillance kits” that dangle a ‘pigtail’ from your ear, and force you to talk into your sleeve or collar.
 More advanced wireless skin colored mini earpieces and microphones might do a better job at concealing themselves, but if you’re interested in two-way communication, you’ll still have to awkwardly (and suspiciously) talk into what looks like thin air.
 You could, of course, mask this by pretending to talk into a regular cell phone, but in that case, why not actually talk into one for real?
 The biggest irony in using advanced technology for covert operations is that if these expensive and rare tools ever get discovered, there’s a much bigger chance you’ll get exposed than if you just text or call with an ordinary (or ordinary looking) cell phone.

-7. Working with others From my experience, when most people consider what a covert operator might look like, they tend to think of a single individual (usually male).
+From my experience, when most people consider what a covert operator might look like, they tend to think of a single individual (usually male).
 When instructing an SD course, it usually takes trainees a few days to come up with the idea that it might be beneficial to work in pairs (or even groups in some cases) – and indeed it is.
 The archetypal covert operator is the lone male, and this should give you all the more reason to try to work together with someone if possible and appropriate.
 Few things are more innocuous looking than a man and a woman sitting together in a coffee shop or walking down the street.
 What are the man and the woman doing over there?
 They’re sitting and talking – right?
 Moreover, a couple can often take this innocuous appearance with them from one location to another; pretty much bringing their own self generated covers with them.

 Yet another obvious advantage that working together can provide is teamwork.
 Two people can sit facing each other, for example, pretending to have a casual conversation, as one is focusing on the target and describing what they see, and the other (the one whose facing away from the target) is jotting down the information.